 “Zurich is nice,” she started.
 “But Lucerne is beautiful.”

-Indeed; when I took the train 50 minutes from Zurich to visit her, I discovered for myself that Lucerne is a picture perfect city.
+Indeed; when I took the train 50 minutes from Zurich to visit her while I was on a three-month house-sitting assignment, I discovered for myself that Lucerne is a picture perfect city.
 It’s a shame that the day was overcast, because in the sunshine, the Lake of Lucerne against the beautiful mountain backdrop with signature Swiss architecture all around would be quite a sight.

 Nevertheless, I think you’ll agree that Lucerne in photos – even on a cloudy day, and in the hands of a mediocre photographer as myself – still pops.